Guggenheim lifts Vistra Corp. [VST] price estimate. Who else is bullish?

-Vistra (NYSE: VST) recently completed construction on Phase II of its Moss Landing Energy Storage Facility.
-The battery system is now storing power and releasing it to California’s grid when it is needed.
-The 100-megawatt expansion now brings the facility’s total capacity to 400 megawatts/1,600 megawatt-hours, making it the largest of its kind in the world.

-Vistra Corp. represents 486.02 million in outstanding shares, while the company has a total market value of $8.58 billion with the latest information.
-VST stock price has been found in the range of $17.78 to $18.12.
+The extensive mix of skills, knowledge, and experience the board brings is a direct result of the diversity of Vistra board members.
+After the 2021 annual meeting of stockholders, which requires an annual election with majority voting for directors, Vistra’s board is comprised of 10 members, three of whom are women and two of whom are ethnically diverse.

+Over the last 12 months, VST stock dropped by -0.73%.
+The one-year Vistra Corp. stock forecast points to a potential upside of 21.16.
+The average equity rating for VST stock is currently 1.70, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 4.27M shares, VST reached a trading volume of 3241859 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $9.00 billion, with 486.02 million shares outstanding and 480.73 million shares in the current float.
+Compared to the average trading volume of 4.10M shares, VST stock reached a trading volume of 3424358 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Vistra Corp.
-[VST]:

 Guggenheim have made an estimate for Vistra Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 22, 2021.
 The new note on the price target was released on July 09, 2021, representing the official price target for Vistra Corp. stock.
 Previously, the target price had yet another raise from $17 to $23, while BofA Securities kept a Buy rating on VST stock.

 Vistra Corp.
-[VST] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.21.
-With this latest performance, VST shares dropped by -2.84% in over the last four-week period, additionally sinking by -22.30% over the last 6 months – not to mention a drop of -9.78% in the past year of trading.
+[VST] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.50.
+With this latest performance, VST shares dropped by -1.40% in over the last four-week period, additionally sinking by -16.52% over the last 6 months – not to mention a drop of -0.73% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Vistra Corp.
 [VST] shares currently have an operating margin of +13.40 and a Gross Margin at +22.61.
 Vistra Corp.’s Net Margin is presently recorded at +5.75.